Nothocnide repanda: Description

+This species is dioecious, meaning that (functionally female) and (functionally male) flowers are borne on separate plants.

+Distribution and habitat

-Nothocnide repanda is a species of plants in the nettle family Urticaceae native to Indonesia, the Philippines, the Caroline Islands, Papua New Guinea, the Solomon Islands, New Caledonia, Vanuatu, and the Australian state of Queensland.
+Nothocnide repanda occurs in Indonesia, the Philippines, the Caroline Islands, Papua New Guinea, the Solomon Islands, New Caledonia, Vanuatu and the northern half of Cape York Peninsula in Queensland (including the Torres Strait Islands).
+It grows in rainforest and stunted, drier forest.

 Conservation

 This species is listed as least concern under the Queensland Government's Nature Conservation Act.
-As of 10 January 2025, it has not been assessed by the International Union for Conservation of Nature (IUCN).
+As of 27 May 2026, it has not been assessed by the International Union for Conservation of Nature (IUCN).